Angelo Natale: Later career

 Natale returned to political life in the 1985 municipal campaign, unsuccessfully seeking election to the North York Board of Control.
 He campaigned for a seat on the Metro Toronto council in the 1988 and 1991 elections, losing to Mario Gentile the first time, and to Maria Augimeri the second time.

-He was fifty-four years old at the time of the 1988 election, and worked as a mortgage consultant.
+He was fifty-four years old at the time of the 1988 election and worked as a mortgage consultant.
 He described 75% of welfare recipients as "parasites", and indicated that they should be forced to work if they were able.
-He also supported day care programs to help mothers leave the welcome system, and called for a crackdown on crime.
+He also supported day care programs to help mothers leave the welfare system, and called for a crackdown on crime.

 During this campaign, Natale filed an injunction to prevent Mario Gentile from using the word "re-elect" on his signs.
 Gentile had previously served on Metro Toronto Council for nine years, but had not technically been elected to the position as North York did not introduce direct elections for Metro councillors until 1988 (he had been elected as a North York councillor, and was chosen by council as a Metro representative).
 The judge dismissed the accusation as one of semantics.

 In 1991, Natale called for a stronger police presence and more job opportunities for the unemployed.

 Natale led another protest at Queen's Park in 1992, this time as president of the Ontario Aggregate Haulers Benevolent Association.
 He opposed provincial legislation passed in late 1991 that established loan brokers for the trucking industry, arguing that truckers were at risk of being exploited.
 Transport Minister Gilles Pouliot argued that the change was needed to bring order to the brokers' industry, and noted that brokers were required to post bonds under the new law as a standard of reliability.
 The protest ended after a few days.

-Natale was banned from campaigning in the 1994 municipal election, after failing to file reports from his 1991 campaign.
+Natale was banned from campaigning in the 1994 municipal election after failing to file reports from his 1991 campaign.